 Flattering photos are commonly printed at 300ppi, this will make the result significantly smaller.

 The amount of pixels needed to get a high-quality print is dependent on the pixel resolution, print size, and camera specifications.
 Here is a little table as a reference when printing.

 In this day and age, digital displays won’t require the amount of sharpness that is poured into a physical print of an image.
 Websites will often use small images that will barely reach 2 megapixels.

 With all due respect, yes they can upload their FULL HD or 4K images onto the website if they wished to do so.

 But, websites prefer images that load fast and don’t mind if it isn’t extra sharp.
-Even the full resolution of your TV and monitors fit these HD, Full HD, and 4K.
+Even the full resolution of your TV and monitors fit this HD, Full HD, and 4K.

-So how many megapixels that each of these categories have?
+So how many megapixels that each of these categories has?

 It’s rare to see higher resolutions than the upcoming 4K on digital media.